-- describing the interrelationships of the above elements; - applying theories, principles or guidelines of interpersonal communication from the communication and/or nursing literature to the situations described; - describing different ways the participants could have behaved or interacted to improve the interaction or its outcome; - determining if the responses demonstrated an understanding of the patient's behaviour (both verbal and non-verbal), perspective and/or situation; - noting the effects of the participants' values or beliefs on the course of the interaction.
+- applying theories, principles or guidelines of interpersonal communication from the communication and/or nursing literature to the situations described; - describing different ways the participants could have behaved or interacted to improve the interaction or its outcome; - determining if the responses demonstrated an understanding of the patient's behaviour (both verbal and non-verbal), perspective and/or situation; - noting the effects of the participants' values or beliefs on the course of the interaction. - analyses of how you will integrate theory to practice (praxis).

 It is not realistic to write about all of these factors for each interaction.
-Therefore, choices will need to be made about how the essay is developed.
+Therefore, choices will need to be made about how the paper is developed.

 In order to do this assignment you will need to attend to your own interactions with patients.
 It is suggested that you keep a journal of suitable interactions and relevant literature from week to week.
 (You may want to include this in your NURS 2030 clinical journal.)
-This will ensure having sufficient interactions from which to choose for the essay.
-It will also enable an early start in writing the essay.
+This will ensure having sufficient interactions from which to choose for the paper.
+It will also enable an early start in writing the paper.

-Due date: Tuesday, November 25 by 1430 hours.
+Due date: Tuesday, March 30 by 1730 hours.

-■ Assignment Details (cont'd.)
+Assignment Details (cont'd.)

-An extension of the due date for reasonable cause may be negotiated with the course instructor before 1430 hours on Monday, November 4.
-The consequence of submitting a paper after the due date (or a negotiated due date) is 10% per school day deduction for the essay.
-Students are advised to retain a copy (hard or soft copy) of their essay until one week after the end of exam week.
+An extension of the due date for reasonable cause may be negotiated with the course instructor before 1430 hours on Monday, March 29.
+The consequence of submitting a paper after the due date (or a negotiated due date) is 10% per school day deduction for the paper.
+Students are advised to retain a copy (hard or soft copy) of their paper until one week after the end of exam week.

-Note:

-Students who are not taking a practicum course concurrently with this course must make an appointment by the third week of the term with the course instructor to discuss plans for how these interactions will be obtained.
+Note: Students who are not taking a practicum course concurrently with this course must make an appointment by the third week of the term with the course instructor to discuss plans for how these interactions will be obtained.